blainehansen/postgres_migrator/README.md

 # `migrator`

-`migrator` allows you to write your postgres schema directly in *declarative sql*, and to automatically generate migrations when you change that declarative schema.
+`migrator` allows you to write your postgres schema directly in *declarative sql*, to automatically generate migrations when you change that declarative schema, and to apply those migrations with rigorous version tracking and consistency checks.

 **No more orms!** Use the full power of postgres directly without having to manually write migrations.

-Turns out generating and running migrations isn't that hard!
-Especially if:
+`migrator` is able to:

+- Automatically generate raw sql migrations by diffing the sql in a migrations folder to that in a schema folder.
+- Apply those migrations and save migration version numbers in the database, so you can know what state a database is supposed to be in.
+- Run consistency checks on migrations, so that they are only ever applied in the order they were generated.
+This can prevent very painful debugging and database corruption.

+`migrator` intentionally doesn't do the following:

-- You don't bother making migrations reversible, and instead just make a new migration if you want to undo something (that's best practice anyway).
+- Create "down" versions of migrations.
+If you want to undo something in production, just make a new migration (that's best practice anyway).
+In dev just force the database into the right state.
-- You don't worry about only running migrations up to a certain version.
-- Schema diffing is taken care of by someone else!
-Thank you [`migra`](https://github.com/djrobstep/migra)!
+- Allow running migrations only up to a certain version, and instead always applies all migrations.
+If you don't want to apply some migrations, move them to a different folder or change their extension to something other than `.sql`.
+- Figure out database diffs itself, instead using the well-establised [`migra`](https://github.com/djrobstep/migra) under the hood.

 # Usage